donna-dwa15/email-archive/README.md

 Various TailwindUI templates were used and modified for this project.

-Header Icon used provided by:
+Header Icon used provided by:<br/>
 <a href="https://www.flaticon.com/free-icons/magnifier" title="magnifier icons">Magnifier icons created by graphicmall - Flaticon</a>

 3rd Party Packages used:
-vite.js
+- vite.js
-blade-ui-kit/blade-zondicons
+- blade-ui-kit/blade-zondicons
-zbateson/mail-mime-parser
+- zbateson/mail-mime-parser